dennisbirch/dbbbuilder-swift/README.md

 There are a couple of strategies you can pursue to enhance the performance of object retrieval.
 If your object graph is complex, you may want to consider one of these strategies to improve the user experience.

 __Sparse object population:__ Some of the object retrieval methods have an optional _sparsePopulation_ argument which defaults to False.
 If you pass in True for this value, you will get back objects which only have their _id_, _createdTime_, and _modifiedTime_ values populated.
+This would allow you to then fetch objects with only required properties populated (see _Explicit object population_ below), based on their ID number.

 __Explicit object population:__ Some of the object retrieval methods let you specify what properties should be populated with a [DBBQueryOptions](#dbbqueryoptions) instance.
 This is a less severe form of sparse population that can still improve performance for complex objects.
 You could benefit from this approach when you need to fetch many objects, but only need to display basic information to the user in a view.